-The competent customs authority shall be as follows, except for specific cases:
+The competent customs authority shall be as follows:

-- (a) for the decisions relating to the application of the customs legislation in accordance with Title I chapter 3, the customs authority of the Member State of establishment of the applicant; - (b) for the activities to be carried out under Article 80 to 82, the customs authority competent for the customs office of first entry; - (c) for the activities to be carried out under Article 83 to 85, the customs authority competent for the customs office of first entry or the customs authority of the Member State where the goods are unloaded or transhipped, depending on the specific situation as referred to in paragraphs (1), (1a) and (1b) of Article 83; - (d) for the activities to be carried out under Article 86 and Title V the customs authority of the Member State where the goods: - (i) to be in temporary storage are located, including the place of ending of the transit procedure, depending on the specific situation; or - (ii) to be placed under a customs procedure are located. - (e) for the activities to be carried out under Title VII, at the exclusion of the activities linked to the placement of the goods in the customs procedure, the customs authority responsible for the place where the goods leave the customs territory of the Union.
+- (a) except for specific cases, for the decisions relating to the application of the customs legislation in accordance with Title I chapter 3, the customs authority of the Member State of establishment of the applicant; - (b) for the activities to be carried out under Article 80 to 82, the customs authority competent for the customs office of first entry; - (c) for the activities to be carried out under Article 83 to 85, the customs authority competent for the customs office of first entry or the customs authority of the Member State where the goods are unloaded or transhipped, depending on the specific situation as referred to in paragraphs (1), (1a) and (1b) of Article 83; - (d) for the activities to be carried out under Article 86 and Title V the customs authority of the Member State where the goods: - (i) to be in temporary storage are located, including the place of ending of the transit procedure, depending on the specific situation; or - (ii) to be placed under a customs procedure are located; - (e) for the activities to be carried out under Title VII, with the exclusion of the activities linked to the placement of the goods in the customs procedure, the customs authority responsible for the place where the goods leave the customs territory of the Union.

-- 2. By way of derogation to paragraph 1d: - (a) for the release for free circulation in case of distance sales where deemed importer is not making use of the special scheme laid down in Title XII, Chapter 6, Section 4 of Directive 2006/112/EC, the customs authority of the Member State where the goods are to be delivered shall be responsible; - (b) for cases where the importer or the exporter is the Trust and Check trader, the customs authority of the Member State of establishment of such importer or exporter shall be responsible. - 2.
+2. By way of derogation from paragraph 1d:

+- (a) for the release for free circulation in case of distance sales where deemed importer is not making use of the special scheme laid down in Title XII, Chapter 6, Section 4 of Directive 2006/112/EC, the customs authority of the Member State where the goods are to be delivered shall be responsible; - (b) for cases where the importer or the exporter is the Trust and Check trader, the customs authority of the Member State of establishment of such importer, exporter or their customs representative shall be responsible; - (c) where the declarant has been authorised to use centralised clearance in accordance with Article 72, the customs authority of the Member State of establishment of that declarant. - 2.
 [Moved to Article 42a] - 3.
 The competent customs office for supervising the placement of the goods under a customs procedure shall be the customs office responsible for the place where the importer or the exporter is established.